 Designed to offer beer lovers the great combination of beer and wood-fired pizza, you can also soak up the atmosphere with live music played every Sunday afternoon while your pizza (made with dough using beer!) is cooking in the impressive stainless steel oven.
 For those more into the brewing side of things you might even catch the brewers at work as you gaze out over the brewing system from the mezzanine area.

-Mornington Peninsula's regular range includes a Belgian Witbier, American Pale Ale, and an English Brown Ale with an American IPA and English Porter usually available.
-However, it is the specialty beers with which Mornington are really 'kicking goals', beers as varied as their Imperial IPA and Sorachi Kolsch are being created under the 'seasonal' title and you're always likely to find a new one just around the corner.
+Of Mornington Peninsula's regular range, the American Pale Ale, English Brown Ale and US-inspired IPA are the biggest sellers, with the Pale and IPA now available in can as well as keg and bottle.
+However, it was the specialty beers with which Mornington first started to draw attention, with beers as varied as their trophy-winning Imperial Stout, various shades of IPA and the popular Sorachi Kolsch appearing under the 'seasonal' title and brewed with such regularity their posters cover huge swathes of the venue's walls.
 With wine barrel tables and plenty of seating too, Mornington Peninsula Brewery has become a great destination for beer lovers on the Peninsula.